jmscslgroup/can_to_ros/README.md

 # CANSpeedDecoder
-Read CAN messges from csv file, and decode msgs with id=180 to speed (m/s).
-It also publishes the speed to ROS topic /vehicle/vel, and generates a bag file.
+Read CAN messges from csv file, and decode msgs with id=37,180,869

 ### Prerequisites